Lesson 6: Reading Notation and Rhythm

 The staff

-The recorder reads in treble clef.
-Lines, from bottom to top, are E·G·B·D·F; spaces are F·A·C·E. Memorise the lines and spaces separately — do not count up from the bottom every time, that is the slow way.
+The recorder reads in treble clef: lines, bottom to top, are E·G·B·D·F; spaces are F·A·C·E. Memorise them — don't count up from the bottom every time.

-The notes you can play (C4 to D5) range from one ledger line below the staff (C4) to a space above the top line (D5).
+The notes you can play (C4 to D5) range from one ledger line below the staff up to the fourth line.

 Note durations